Sinar Mas

 Sinar Mas is one of the largest conglomerates in Indonesia.
 It was formed in 1938.
-It has numerous subsidiaries including Asia Pulp & Paper and palm oil producer PT SMART.
-The company also acquired Berau Coal Energy from Asia Resource Minerals PLC, a major mining group founded by Nathaniel Philip Rothschild, in a takeover initiated by Fuganto Widjaja.
+It has numerous subsidiaries, including Asia Pulp & Paper and palm oil producer PT SMART.
+The company also acquired Berau Coal Energy from Asia Resource Minerals PLC, a major mining group founded by Nathaniel Rothschild, in a takeover initiated by Fuganto Widjaja.

 Sinar Mas was founded by a Chinese Indonesian tycoon, Eka Tjipta Widjaja.

 Sinar Mas businesses operate in different sectors such as pulp & paper, real estate, financial services, agribusiness, telecommunications, and mining.
 The businesses are listed in the Indonesian and Singapore stock exchanges.

+History

+In its early days, Sinar Mas was first started as a small grocery shop in 1938 in Makassar, Dutch East Indies by Eka Tjipta Widjaja.
+After the end of the Indonesian national revolution, Eka started to expand his business into copra, palm oil, and paper production.
+After the failure of his copra business, Eka later established CV Sinar Mas in Surabaya and established a cooking oil factory along with a paper mill in the city.

+In 2010, Smartfren was founded as a result of a merger with a telecommunications provider, Fren.

+Since 2003, Sinar Mas no longer calls itself the Sinar Mas Group because after restructuring Sinar Mas no longer has a holding company, but rather a President's office that facilitates/assist in implementing its business pillars.